Tuesday, March 24, 2026

 Botero, the Colombian artist once said, “In art, as long as you have ideas and think, you are bound to deform nature.
 Art is deformation."

-I was indeed pleasantly startled after I came across one of the renditions of the famous MonaLisa, by the famous Colombian artist Botero who is famous for his art style which incorporates inflated human figures (It almost feels that one has put an inflation tube on the canvas and puffed up the objects! :))
+I was indeed pleasantly startled after I came across one of the renditions of the famous Monalisa, by the famous Colombian artist Botero who is famous for his art style which incorporates inflated human figures (It almost feels that one has put an inflation tube on the canvas and puffed up the objects! :))

-Anyhow, I thought of sharing the captivating rendition of The MonaLisa by Botero:
+Anyhow, I thought of sharing the captivating rendition of The Monalisa by Botero:

 Monday, September 12, 2011